lucy3/summer2024-social-nlp/assignments.md

 Assessment consists of reading responses (15%), discussion leading (15%), class participation (10%), and a final project (60%).

-The assignments detailed below may change prior to the beginning of the course, and the current version is here mostly to help students determine if they wish to take this course before enrolling.
+The assignments detailed below may change prior to the beginning of the course, depending on the size of the class.
+The current version is here mostly to help students determine if they wish to take this course before enrolling.
 Please check back on the first day of class for the finalized version.

 ## Reading responses (15%)